 Power BI allows you to give aliases to report objects.
 Avoid ambiguity for end users when naming columns and measures by using business-friendly names.
-To avoid confusing users, consider hiding unused columns.
+Consider hiding unused columns to avoid confusing users.

 Enable “Personalize visuals” in report settings when sharing reports with users.
 This enables users to gain further insights through ad-hoc exploration.
 Combine this feature with personal bookmarks to enable self-service BI.

 Multiple scrolls on a single page lead to a negative user experience.
 Limit your page size to the standard report sizes when possible.
 Use the Bookmark and Selection pane to toggle the visibility of visuals if needed.

 Drillthrough buttons are more intuitive than right-clicking because they clearly signal actions and results to users.
 Use conditional formatting to ensure button texts are context-driven, further improving the user experience.

 Every visual interacts with other visuals on the page either by cross-filtering or cross-highlighting.
 Evaluate the interactions which are relevant to the report audience and remove the unnecessary ones.
 For Direct Query reports, use Optimize Ribbon to optimize reports for interactivity.

 - Tips for designing a great Power BI dashboard – Microsoft Corporation, published June 29, 2023